astro0725/spawn-point/README.md

 Note: Only signup, login, and logout functionality is operational in the current build.

 ## Technology Stack
-PixelPals is built using modern web development technologies:
+Spawn Point is built using modern web development technologies:

 Node.js: Backend JavaScript runtime environment.
 Express.js: Web framework for building the API.